Breakfast daily, 1 brunch, 8 lunches, 14 three-course dinners including a farewell dinner in Vancouver

 Enjoy a day in Jasper to explore at your leisure.
-Maybe take an optional guided hike on the “Path of the Glacier,” where an experienced guide teaches you about the various glacier formations in the area.
-This afternoon, perhaps play a round of golf on one of the top-rated courses in North America or stroll the streets of Jasper with its array of specialty stores.
-This evening, enjoy an excursion to Maligne Lake for a fully narrated CRUISE to Spirit Island.
-Afterward, enjoy a LAKESIDE DINNER with incredible views and local fare, including famous Alberta beef.
+You may wish to play a round of golf on one of the top-rated courses in North America or stroll the streets of Jasper with its array of specialty stores.
+This evening, enjoy an excursion to Maligne Lake for a fully-narrated CRUISE to Spirit Island.
+The remainder of the day is at leisure.

 This morning, travel through JASPER NATIONAL PARK on Icefields Parkway to the 1,200-foot-thick Columbia Icefield for a thrilling ICE EXPLORER RIDE.
 Climb Sunwapta Pass to savor stunning vistas of alpine meadows, waterfalls, and massive glaciers.
 Next, stop at Lake Louise, whose green-blue waters form a perfect mirror reflection of Mount Victoria.
 Continue into BANFF NATIONAL PARK.

-Sightseeing includes visits to Sulphur Mountain for a ride on the BANFF GONDOLA—complete with amazing scenic panoramas—plus Bow Falls and the Hoodoos.
+This morning’s sightseeing includes the Bow River, Bow Falls, and the Hoodoos.
 The rest of the day is at leisure.
 Consider an optional helicopter flightseeing trip for a bird’s-eye view of the Rockies.